enoklearn/engineering/modules/operations.md

 <details open>
    <summary><b>Performance Testing</b></summary><br/>

-   With this topic, you’ll learn how to verify the performance of an application using load tests, smoke tests, and black-box testing.
+   With this topic, you'll learn how to verify the performance of an application using load tests, smoke tests, and black-box testing.

    #### Learning Outcomes
    * Describe what performance testing is